sjsu-library/unionist/_items/unionist--text-0321.md

 volume: '1'
 issue: '36'
-transcription: "<em>Important Discovery.</em> —We are informed by two gentleman who lately passed through Syracuse, that, N.Y. that Mr. Avery, proprietor of an extensive iron foundry in that place, has made a most important discovery in relation to the casting of iron.
+transcription: "<em>Important Discovery.</em> —We are informed by two gentleman who lately passed through Syracuse, N.Y. that Mr. Avery, proprietor of an extensive iron foundry in that place, has made a most important discovery in relation to the casting of iron.
 The best kind of earth used in foundries, is brought we believe, from Canada.
 Mr. Avery analyzed this earth and found it to contain proportion of